gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.Ticket.md

 > `optional` **integration**: `any`

-- Integration type and its details of the ticket
+- Integration type and its details of the ticket.

 ***